RiickyRiick/product-review-card/README.md

   }
 ```

-...take in mind I also did this for the .price section and the button.
+...I also did this for the price section and the button.
 It was a pain once I had to shrink the screen size down.
-Nothing maintain itself within the containers, since everthing was positioned out placed, clearly.
+Nothing remained within the containers, as everything was positioned out of place.

-I corrected this by creating 5 items in order for the Flexbox to repsond properly, and gave
+I corrected this by creating five items for the Flexbox to respond appropriately, and gave
-them proper names:
+The proper names:

  (I also didn't realize that you can put classes within the HTML tags)